tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS.

-Note that sequence number encryption is only applied to the DTLSCiphertext structure and not to the DTLSPlaintext structure, which also contains a sequence number.
+Note that sequence number encryption is only applied to the DTLSCiphertext structure and not to the DTLSPlaintext structure, even though it also contains a sequence number.

 ##  Transport Layer Mapping {#transport-layer-mapping}